 |Dane County Small Claims Court (Forms)||(608) 266-4311|

-First Call for Help or 2-1-1 resources are here.
+First Call for Help or 2-1-1 resources are available here.

 Cure: To remedy or take care of a lease violation.

-Mitigate Damages: The landlord's legal duty to minimize lost rent and other re-rental costs after a tenant is evicted, by actively seeking a replacement tenant.
+Mitigate damages: The landlord's legal duty to minimize lost rent and other re-rental costs by actively seeking a replacement tenant after a tenant is evicted.

 Rent and damages hearing: A hearing held after an eviction to determine how much money the evicted tenant owes the landlord for unpaid rent and other losses the landlord suffered.

-Retaliation: When a landlord takes action against a tenant because the tenant was exercising or trying to exercise his or her rights as a tenant under law.
+Retaliation: When a landlord takes action against a tenant because the tenant was exercising or trying to exercise their rights as a tenant under the law.
 This is illegal.